Cough

 2. Diagnostic tests:

 1) Acute and subacute cough, if not accompanied by symptoms causing concern (dyspnea, hemoptysis, persistent weight loss or fever, night sweats, loss of consciousness), is usually caused by viral infection and does not require further evaluation.
-In patients with symptoms raising suspicion of an alternative disease, perform chest radiography, assess blood oxygenation (pulse oximetry, blood gas analysis), and, depending on suspected cause, perform cardiovascular (electrocardiography [ECG], echocardiogram) or respiratory (chest x-ray [CXR] or computed tomography [CT], bronchoscopy, pulmonary function tests) diagnostics.
+In patients with symptoms raising suspicion of an alternative disease, perform chest radiography, assess blood oxygenation (pulse oximetry, blood gas analysis), and, depending on suspected cause, perform cardiovascular (electrocardiography [ECG], echocardiogram) or respiratory (chest radiography or computed tomography [CT], bronchoscopy, pulmonary function tests) diagnostics.
 In patients with productive cough, perform microbiologic examination of sputum including mycology and mycobacteria.
+In pertussis, or whooping cough, the symptom can last up to 100 days.

 2) Chronic cough: Start with chest radiography (consider high-resolution chest CT with inspiratory/expiratory and prone/supine views only if there is any clinical evidence of malignancy, tuberculosis, interstitial lung diseases, or small airways diseases), pulmonary function tests (postbronchodilator spirometry with reversibility assessment), and ear, nose, and throat (ENT) examination (for the diagnosis of muscle tension dysphonia [MTD] and inducible laryngeal obstruction [ILO]).
 In patients with productive cough, perform microbiologic and cytologic examination of the sputum.
 Perform bronchoscopy as deemed necessary, particularly in patients with a suspicion of cancer, presence of a foreign body, or tracheobronchomalacia.
 In some patients exhaled nitric oxide, sputum induction, and bronchial challenge testing can be considered to investigate for eosinophilic bronchitis and asthma.
-Upper gastrointestinal endoscopy and esophageal pH-impedance manometry may be necessary to objectively assess for gastroesophageal reflux disease (GERD).
+Upper gastrointestinal (GI) endoscopy and esophageal pH-impedance manometry may be necessary to objectively assess for gastroesophageal reflux disease (GERD) in patients with persistent symptoms of reflux.

 3) Indications for urgent diagnostic workup: Hemoptysis, recent cough or a change in the nature of the cough in a tobacco smoker, dyspnea, hoarseness, fever, weight loss, peripheral edema, swallowing disorders, vomiting, recurrent pneumonia, abnormal functional respiratory test results, or a newly abnormal chest radiograph (coinciding with the onset of cough).